Panasonic TZ100 vs Pentax K-5

 Studio photographers will appreciate that the Pentax K-5 (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the TZ100 and the K-5 have been discontinued, but can regularly be found used on eBay.
+Both the TZ100 and the K-5 have been discontinued, but can regularly be found used on ebay.
 The K-5 was replaced by the Pentax K-5 II, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the TZ100 and K-5 can be found, respectively, in the Panasonic TZ100 Manual (free pdf) or the online Pentax K-5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic TZ100 and the Pentax K-5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.